Skip to main content

 Use run.status to branch your logic and output_data or attachments to continue your process.

 Sensitive inputs: plaintext secrets are never included in webhook payloads.
-If a run used sensitive variables, you’ll see run.sensitive_input_aliases (keys only, like password).
-Actual values are stored in a secure vault only during execution and deleted after completion.
+If a run used sensitive variables, you’ll see run.sensitive_input_aliases, which maps each sensitive input key (for example, password) to the secure secret identifier used during execution.
+Actual values stay in the secure vault and are deleted after completion.

 4) Test